Mistakes to Avoid When Completing a Small Business Loan Application

 Most of the times small business loan applications get turned down by banks not because the idea was vague but because of a mismatch in the applications.
 The demand you have as a business has to coincide with what you apply for.
-For instance, a business owner is not supposed to apply for a short term loan to finance their vehicle.
+For instance, a business owner is not supposed to apply for a short-term loan to finance their vehicle.
 This is unrealistic and the bank won't have any other option other than to reject your application.
 It is also good to note that every type of loan comes in a unique package which has a different interest rate, the length of the repayment period and so on.

 This means that if you apply for the wrong type of loan, it could end up costing you even more on the interest rate.
-Therefore, it is always good that you do background research on the type of loan available which suits your needs before making any application to reduce chances of rejection.
+Therefore, it is always good that you do background research on the type of loan available which suits your needs before making any application to reduce the chances of rejection.

 Altering the Business Structure

 One of the mistakes that most business owners do is restructuring the business days before the loan application.
 Doing so could be perceived wrongly by the lenders by assuming that there could have been something wrong with the business management.
 They also want to see stability in the business in terms of the vendors that you regularly work with and so on.
 In short, the business that you run has to have a history from which the banks can get tangible information from.
-This could seem as a non-issue but to the lender, it is very key.
+This could seem like a non-issue but to the lender, it is very key.